 _APP_SMTP_PASSWORD - SMTP server user password.
 Empty by default.

-After you finished updating and saving your Appwrite docker-compose.yml server you need to restart your Appwrite stack using the following command from your terminal:
+Once you've updated your .env file, you need to restart your Appwrite stack using the following command from your terminal:

 If you are unable to send emails, there is most likely an issue with your integration.
 The first place to look for possible errors is the Appwrite Emails Worker.
 You can access the logs of this container using:

 The next possible source of error is the configuration in your .env file.
 Make sure that the keys and values are correct and test the credentials by sending a test email using your SMTP providers' SDK or cURL requests.

 Moving on to the next source of error.
 Some SMTP providers have a concept of authorized recipients in their sandbox (or dev) environments and you can only send emails to recipients in this list.
 Make sure that the recipient of the email that you're trying to send is a part of this list.